-Dr. Amy Ives is an assistant professor in the Department of Pharmacy Practice and Science at the University of Maryland School of Pharmacy, and an internal medicine clinical pharmacy specialist at MedStar Georgetown University Hospital.
+Dr. Amy Ives is an assistant professor in the Department of Practice, Sciences, and Health Outcomes Research (P-SHOR) at the University of Maryland School of Pharmacy, and an internal medicine clinical pharmacy specialist at MedStar Georgetown University Hospital.

 About Dr. Ives:

 Dr. Ives received her Bachelor of Science in Pharmacy (BSP) degree from Rutgers College of Pharmacy and a Doctor of Pharmacy (PharmD) degree from the University of Maryland School of Pharmacy.
 She completed a pharmacy practice residency at Robert Wood Johnson University Hospital in New Brunswick, NJ.
 She is a board-certified pharmacotherapy specialist and has completed a medical education research certificate sponsored by the American Medical Association.